IBM/cp4ba-jam-in-a-box/docs/25.0.0/Solutions/Client Onboarding/README_2500_ApolloBA_CP4BADemos.md

 Follow the journey <a href="https://techzone.ibm.com/collection/apollo-business-automation/journey-cp4ba-demos" target="_blank">Apollo Business Automation - CP4BA Demos</a> to reserve your environment on IBM TechZone.
 It consists of three steps:

-1. Requesting the environment in step 1 and waiting till the environment is **Ready** **and fully deployed**.
+1. Requesting the environment in step 1 (you will find the CP4BA 25.0.0 version on the [Archive tab](https://techzone.ibm.com/collection/apollo-business-automation/journey-archive)) and waiting till the environment is **Ready** **and fully deployed**.
 This will normally take approximately 5-7 hours.
-   The difference between the two tiles is that for one tile the passwords for usr001-usr020 are randomly generated, whereas the password for the other tile is set to a pre-defined value as stated on the tile itself.
+    The passwords for usr001-usr020 are randomly generated.
-2. Validating the successful deployment of the Cloud Pak for Business Automation as described in step 2.
+2. Validating the successful deployment of the Cloud Pak for Business Automation as described in step 2 (the steps may be different in CP4BA 25.0.0 than described for CP4BA 25.0.1.
+For example some ConfigMaps are found in the collateral namespace).
 3. Validating the successful deployment of the Client Onboarding scenario assets as described in step 3.

 ## (Optional) Reserve an RPA VM and Update the Jam-in-a-Box Single User Environment